cstratopoulos/camargue/externals/extdeps.md

 If you want to run the tests, there are some requirements on what your `camargue` directory has to look like.
 Most importantly, all the tests search for TSPLIB instances in a folder called `problems` in the Camargue directory, so at `camargue/problems`.
-The largest problem used in any of the tests is `usa13509`.
-Thus, if you have a folder containing the TSPLIB instances from [here](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp/), and you have extracted all problems of size at most as big as `usa13509`, just create a symlink to the containing folder in the `camargue/` directory.
+Thus, if you have a folder containing the TSPLIB instances from [here](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp/), and you have extracted all problems, just create a symlink to the containing folder in the `camargue/` directory.
 The other requirement is the `test_data` folder.
 This folder contains three subdirectories:

 - `tours` for (often suboptimal, sometimes deliberately terrible) TSP tours